realityexpander/How_to_program_from_ground_up/README.md

           - Live Code Example: [How Inheritance Works in Kotlin](src/main/kotlin/inheritanceExample.kt)

       - ### Abstract Classes
-        - Very similar to interfaces but can have default implementations of the methods & include variables
+        - Very similar to interfaces but can have default implementations of the methods & include variables.
+        - Think of "The General Category" instead of a specific case, like "documents" is the general category and PDFs, Excel files and Text files are specific "concrete" kinds or "implementations" of documents.
         - The `abstract class` is usually `extend`ed by the subclass and then the methods are overridden by the subclass
           ```mermaid
           ---
-          title: Abstract Class Example
+          title: Abstract Class Example Diagram

           ---
           classDiagram
-          File <|-- Excel
+          File <|-- Excel : extends
-          File <|-- Memo
+          File <|-- Memo : extends
-          File <|-- Photo
+          File <|-- Photo : extends

+          <<abstract>> File
+          class File {
-          File: expects method view()
+              expects method view()*
+          }
           class Excel{
               override method view()
           }